 Showing him a smile, Eric could have only described as ‘angelic’, Ragna skipped from one tile on the ground to the next.
 Like a sweet imp, she performed a pirouette.

 Just what kind of bargain had he accepted?
 Eric chuckled.
 He was in for a world of headaches.
 If this girl would rise to the top, she might destroy the world as well or become a tyrant.
-She would not even realize the terror she inflicts.
+She would not even realize the terror she inflicted.
 And for sure, she would one day become the death of him.
 Pity the fool who would one day fall for her.
 They would have to be the suicidal type.

 Eric rubbed his chin.

 She walked to a stand next to a souvenir shop selling figurines of the Lorelei and bought three boxes of fried lion prawns and angel squid rings and three crabby patties.
 She inhaled the scent of her food and the cocktail sauce, salivating from her mouth.
 She had made the right choice.
-A flock of seagulls thought so too, as the smell of delicious food had attracted them.
-But blinded by desire they did not see the sail the owner had hoisted and flew straight into it.
-Despite their beaks still stuck in the sail, they would not think to free themselves and preferred to scream ‘it’ was theirs.

 But Ragna’s joy was not for long.
 As they stood in line to board the ferry, they noticed agents of the IBV rummaging through the harbor.
 They inspected any place that could function as a hiding place for humans or loot, and halted passerby at random, forcing them to identify themselves with their IDs.
 Next to the entrance to each ship or board stood an agent carding every boarder.

-“Just be normal and hope that they don’t card us”, said Altera, biting her lip.
+“Just be normal and hope that they don’t card us,” said Altera, biting her lip.

 “But why are they here in the first place?”
 Ragna asked.
 “They shouldn’t be able to know that we would go to Hlessy.”

-“I wouldn’t be so sure”, said Altera.
+“I wouldn’t be so sure,” said Altera.
 “If you wanted to escape and regroup with Vaix or just lay low, then Hlessy would be a likely destination.”
 The nails on her left hand began to grow.
 Their points sharpened and the form became thin like needles.
 One flicker and her new weapons would penetrate the throat of any human unfortunate enough to be on the opposite side of the nail like extensions.

-“Using hidden weapons, that isn’t like you”, said Ragna.
+“Using hidden weapons, that isn’t like you,” said Ragna.
 In her voice was neither approval nor disdain.
 She just stated her objective view of the situation.

 “As if I would ever use such villainous tricks.
 A Valkyrie is a paragon.
 If one ever stooped to such low methods, it would mean, they are not ready to be a Valkyrie.”
 Altera’s voice darkened and she spoke with every ounce of pride her body could muster up.
 To accuse her of fighting dishonorably was a grave insult.
 Ragna might have as well asked if she would offer her body for favors and money.